amakelov/mandala/README.md

 non-semantic.
 Then the newly extracted function may in reality be a dependency of the existing calls, but this goes unnoticed by the system.

+## Other gotchas
+- **under development**: the biggest gotcha is that this project is under active development, which means things can change unpredictably.
+- **slow**: it hasn't been optimized for performance, so many things are quite inefficient
+- **pure functions**: you should probably only use it for functions with a deterministic input-output behavior if you're not experienced:
+    - **changing a `Ref`'s object in-place will generally break things**.
+If you really need to update an object in-place, wrap the update in an `@op` so that you get instead a new `Ref` (with updated metadata) pointing to the same (changed) object, and discard the old `Ref`.
+    - if a function does not have a deterministic set of dependencies it invokes for each given call, this may break the versioning system's invariants.
+- **avoid long (e.g. > 50) chains of calls in queries**: you should keep your workflows relatively shallow for queries to be efficient.
+This means e.g. no long recursive chains of calling a function repeatedly on its output
+- **don't rename anything (yet)**: there isn't good support yet for renaming functions, or moving functions around files.
+It's possible to rename functions and their arguments, but this is still undocumented.
+- **deletion**: no interfaces are currently exposed for deleting results

 ## Tutorials
 - see the ["Hello world!"
   tutorial](https://github.com/amakelov/mandala/blob/master/tutorials/00_hello.ipynb)